Treatments

 There are also medication alternatives for nausea management.
 Reglan (metoclopramide) has the advantage of also being used to relieve gastroparesis.
 Over-the-counter options include Pepto-Bismol (bismuth subsalicylate), or Dramamine (dimenhydrinate), among others.
 One study of patients presenting to the ER with nausea or vomiting found “no definite evidence to support the superiority of any one drug over any other drug” (Furyk et al., 2015).

 If you're experiencing nausea or vomiting as a side effect of your GLP-1 medication, you're not alone!
 Talk to your doctor about the options before trying any new medications or supplements.
 It's important to share your medical history with your healthcare provider, so they can suggest a safe and effective option for you.
+A healthcare provider on Mochi Health’s telehealth platform can help you determine the best course of action for your needs.
+Check your eligibility here.

 Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult with a qualified healthcare provider before starting, stopping, or changing any medication or treatment plan.